Package R docs

 loader (not from additional jars)

-o Windows updates to accomodate changes in R 2.12 and layout
+o Windows updates to accommodate changes in R 2.12 and layout

 changes in recent Sun Java installations.